-The only other hiccup during the installation was completely my fault.
-I didn’t pay close enough attention to the diagram, and ended up installing the lower supports where the upper supports should have been.
+The only other hiccup during my Gladiator overhead storage installation was entirely my fault.
+I didn’t pay close enough attention to the diagram.
+I ended up installing the lower supports where the upper supports should have been.

-With the right supports installed, assembly of the rack to the lower supports was very easy.
+With the proper supports installed, assembly of the rack to the lower supports was very easy.

-The bolts were easy to align and hand tighten to start.
+The bolts were easy to align and hand-tightened to start.
 The included Allen wrench was all you needed to tighten them.
-The threading in the bracket was perfect for the bolts and we didn’t have to fight to align or start them.
+The threading in the bracket was perfect for the bolts, and we didn’t have to fight to align or start them.

-They recommend having two people for the installation, and here’s why.
+They recommend having two people for a Gladiator overhead storage installation.
+Here’s why.

 Attaching the completed lower assembly to the mounted upper assembly (ceiling brackets and upper vertical corner supports) absolutely takes two people!

 The instructions say to use two people, and they mean it.

 It also requires two ladders, or one ladder and one NBA player.